marq24/ha-tibber-pulse-local/README.md

 1. Go to `http://[YOUR-IP]/nodes/` (just like in part II)
 2. Take a look at the value `Last data`

-   This last data value is the last time (in seconds) the bridge have received a data update from the reading head.
-This value should not be higher than 2.5-5seconds.
+   This last data value is the last time (in seconds) the bridge has received a data update from the reading head.
+This value should not be higher than 2.5-5 seconds.

    If your `Last data` is frequently recently greater than this, then this integration can't work in a reliable way.